 MOUNTAIN TOP SMALL ANIMAL SANCTUARY: The Windham Foundation provides grants to help rescue, rehabilitation and re-home stray and feral cats.

-WINDHAM FOUNDATION BOCES SCHOLARSHIP: was awarded to James Cofield in 2021, based on the criteria of academic excellence, extracurricular activities, and community involvement.
+WINDHAM FOUNDATION BOCES SCHOLARSHIP: is based on the criteria of academic excellence, extracurricular activities, and community involvement.
 2017 was the first year for this award.
-Recipients will receive a total of $2,000 towards their advanced degree expenses.
+Recipients will receive a total of $1,500 towards their advanced degree expenses.
 Criteria includes maintaining a 3.0 GPA or above.

-WINDHAM FOUNDATION GOLDMAN GIVES OUTSTANDING STUDENT SCHOLARSHIP: was awarded to Grace Moran in 2021, based on the criteria of academic excellence, extracurricular activities, and community involvement.
+WINDHAM FOUNDATION GOLDMAN GIVES OUTSTANDING STUDENT SCHOLARSHIP: is awarded based on the criteria of academic excellence, extracurricular activities, and community involvement.
 2018 was the first year for this award.
 Recipients will receive a total of $10,000 towards their advanced degree expenses.
 Criteria includes maintaining a 3.0 GPA or above.

 Previous Recipients include as follows.